 Hell, by the way, is depicted here as a kind of hustler's paradise, like Phoenix, AZ (where my brother Fred lives) but tinted red and with more ash.
 I don't know much about the autos in DRIVE ANGRY-- that's Fred's department--but I do know one thing, they're not stupid SUVs, and that's good enough for me.
 My first car was a 1976 Ford Maverick, which I could get up to 90 mph to jump this hill near my house and get massive air.
-It wasn't considered too hot at the time, but now looking back that thing was the shit!
+A Maverick wasn't considered too "cherry" at the time, but now looking back that thing was the shit!

-|Mine was tan, but you get the point|
+|Mine was dark yellow, but you get the point|

 Much as I revere some of Jean Michel Gondry's previous films I can only imagine how much more awesome HORNET would be with Jody Hill directing.
 The unsung genius behind the genuinely anarchic OBSERVE AND REPORT (see 'A Travis for Our Times'), Hill would have found the right note between comedy and chaotic, and the music would have been 15x as awesome!
 As it is, HORNET's music choices are too keyed to demographic market research to not whiff of cross-promotion, the best that can be said is that the songs avoid the 'word association' game these films so often rely on.
 I kept waiting for some emo cover of Joni Mitchell's "Just a little Green" or nu-metal crunk version of "It's Not Easy Being Green", or maybe "Green Onions" or Hold Steady's "Hornets!
 Hornets!"

-|The original Badass TV show|
+|The original Badass Batman-ish TV show|